Kuril Islands dispute: Background

+During the Russian Civil War following the October Revolution, Japan occupied parts of Russia's Far East initially as part of the Allied intervention, but did not formally annex any of these territories.
+Japanese forces withdrew from the Russian mainland in 1922 and from northern Sakhalin in 1925.

+Japan was a main ally of Nazi Germany.
+Along with Italy, they were the fascist Axis Powers who were hostile towards communist USSR.
+Nazi Germany and the Soviet Union initially had a non-aggression pact.
+But on 22 June 1941, Nazi Germany broke the pact by surprise attacking the USSR.

-Japan was a main ally of Nazi Germany, which the Soviet Union initially had an understanding with, but found itself at war with from June 22, 1941.
-However, after the Battles of Khalkhin Gol ended the Japanese–Soviet Border War in 1939 and before the Soviet Union declared war on Japan on August 8, 1945, there was practically no hostile activity between the Soviet Union and the Empire of Japan.
+However, after the Battles of Khalkhin Gol ended the Japanese–Soviet Border War in 1939 and before the Soviet Union declared war on Japan on 8 August 1945, there was practically no hostile activity between the Soviet Union and the Empire of Japan.
+In 1932, Japan illegally took over Manchuria then turned it into the puppet state of Manchukuo.
+Afterwards, Japan placed hundreds of thousands of troops along the Manchukuo-USSR border.
 Between 1939 and 1945, millions of Soviet and Japanese soldiers were facing each other along the Manchurian border.
-The Soviet–Japanese Neutrality Pact was signed in Moscow on April 13, 1941, and became effective on April 25, but was renounced by the Soviet Union on April 5, 1945.
-On May 8 Nazi Germany surrendered to the Allies, which ended the war in Europe and started the secret three-month countdown for the Russians to start hostilities against Japan, as per the Yalta Agreement.
-On August 9, 1945, just after midnight in Manchuria, the Soviets invaded Manchuria and the Soviet Union declared war on Japan, beginning the Soviet–Japanese War.
+The Soviet–Japanese Neutrality Pact was signed in Moscow on 13 April 1941, and became effective on 25 April, but was renounced by the Soviet Union on 5 April 1945.
+On 8 May Nazi Germany surrendered to the Allies, which ended the war in Europe and started the secret three-month countdown for the Russians to start hostilities against Japan, as per the Yalta Agreement.
+On 9 August 1945, just after midnight in Manchuria, the Soviets invaded Manchuria and the Soviet Union declared war on Japan, beginning the Soviet–Japanese War.
 The Soviet Union invaded South Sakhalin and the Kuril Islands in the subsequent days.

-The Invasion of the Kuril Islands took place between August 18 and September 3 (Japan had announced its surrender August 15, and formally signed it September 2).
+The Invasion of the Kuril Islands took place between 18 August and 3 September (Japan had announced its surrender 15 August, and formally signed it 2 September).
 The Japanese inhabitants of the Kurils were expelled two years later.
 The United States had helped the preparation of the Soviet invasion through Project Hula, transferring naval vessels to the Soviet Union.